 “Behind their fearful silence, our students want to find their voices, speak their voices, have their voices heard.
 A good teacher is one who can listen to those voices even before they are spoken—so that someday they can speak with truth and confidence.”

 About the Author

-Carrie Thonstad is serving in the Master of Education in educational administration program, teaching graduate students who wish to earn their principal licensure.
-She also teaches undergraduate on-site education courses.
+Carrie Thonstad serves as the Licensure Official and is an Instructor of Education for both undergraduate on-site education courses and online graduate education courses.
 She has experience as a teacher, mentor, reading specialist, principal and online education instructor.
 As much as she loves developing her abilities to connect with students, she is passionate about encouraging and guiding other teachers in their impact.